iacopobaroncini/FsTamTam/README.md

 You don’t need any other additional software in between your **devices** and your **Flight Simulator**.

-Thanks the programming guidelines in this document, the software components, and the templates provided in this distribution, you can develop **devices** in several forms, all sharing the same programming principles and using the same low-level protocol while communicating with **FsTamTam Server**.
+Thanks to the programming guidelines in this document, the software components, and the templates provided in this distribution, you can develop **devices** in several forms, all sharing the same programming principles and using the same low-level protocol while communicating with **FsTamTam Server**.

 Possible **device** forms are:
 * **Physical elements driven by an Arduino board** (i.e. panels with switches, selectors, rotary encoders, leds, etc) - Programming language C++ - Connection type: USB	- USB server-side: it automatically detects FsTamTam client devices, and implements the FsTamTam data exchange protocol.